St. George's Heritage Church A Provincial Heritage Structure

 Free Admission (Donations gratefully accepted).

-St. George's is now accepting bookings for our 2017 Concert Series.
-The building is also available for hire for public functions, weddings, etc. For more information contact the Brigus Tourism Chalet at 709-527-8368.
+St. George's is now accepting bookings for our 2021 Concert Series and 2021/2022 Wedding Bookings.
+The building is also available for hire for public functions, weddings, etc.

 Visit the Virtual Museum for more photos and information on St. George's.